sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 channel data will contain an array for time x trials.
 Below a description of the additional fields:

--   *labels*: the cell array contain the channel labels { 'Cz' 'Pz' ... }.
+-   *labels*: This is a cell array of channel labels { 'Cz' 'Pz' ... }.
 This field is only present for data channels and is not present for ICA components.
--   *datatype*: contains the type of data saved in the file.
+-   *datatype*: This field contains the type of data saved in the file.
 More details are provided below.
--   *parameters*: the list of parameters that was used to compute this file.
+-   *parameters*: The parameters used to compute each measure are also stored in the file, for example, the frequency range of the component spectra.
+Measure files are standard Matlab files that may be read and processed using standard Matlab commands.
+The variable names they contain should be self-explanatory.
 -   *datafile*: the list of files used to compute this file.
 -   *trialinfo*: information about each data trial.
 This is similar to the list of information in the field 'trialinfo' of